Catholic Sexual Abuse Scandal Prompts Crisis Of Faith For Parishioners

 After a Pennsylvania grand jury exposed a massive coverup of child sexual abuse by leaders of the Catholic church, in which 1,000 children were abused by more than 300 priests, many parishioners are yet again having a crisis of faith.
 As the Washington Post reports, the Catholic church “has lost more members in recent decades than any other major faith.”
 In citing a 2015 poll from the Pew research center, 27 percent of people who once considered themselves Catholic do not identify as such now — and they cite the numerous clergy sexual abuse scandals as their main reason for leaving the church.

 The case in Pennsylvania is not the only one to shake the foundation of the Catholic church this year.
-In Chile, the church’s Episcopal conference has been raided as authorities delve into claims of sexual abuse committed by the order of the Marist Brothers, according to the Guardian.
+In Chile, the church’s Episcopal conference has been raided as authorities delve into claims of sexual abuse committed by the order of the Marist Brothers, according to The Guardian.
 Cardinal George Pell, at one time Pope Francis’ finance chief, is the “highest-ranking Catholic official to be charged with sexual abuse,” according to the New York Times.
 More recently, Cardinal Theodore McCarrick resigned after years of sexual abuse allegations, as Vox reports.

-As Vatican adviser Rev. Thomas Rosica noted: “This has been the summer from hell for the Catholic Church and our sins are blatantly exposed for the world to see.”
+“This has been the summer from hell for the Catholic Church and our sins are blatantly exposed for the world to see,” Vatican adviser Rev. Thomas Rosica noted.

 Despite the numerous scandals that have plagued the church before — in 2002, the Boston Globe released a scathing expose uncovering child sexual abuse — the latest string of scandals seems to be solidifying people’s mistrust of the institution.